PNNL-Comp-Mass-Spec/Molecular-Weight-Calculator-DLL/Readme.md

 # Molecular Weight Calculator Library

-The MwtWinDll is a .NET library with utility functions for calculating the molecular weight and percent composition of chemical formulas and amino acids.
+MolecularWeightCalculator.dll is a C# library with utility functions for calculating the molecular weight and percent composition of chemical formulas and amino acids.
 It recognizes user-definable abbreviations and custom elemental isotopes.
 It also includes a Mole/Mass Converter, Formula Finder, Capillary Flow Modeller, Amino Acid Notation Converter, Isotopic Distribution Calculator, and Peptide Sequence Fragmentation Modeller.
-To use, simply include the DLL in a .NET project.
+* To use, simply include the DLL in a .NET project.

 ## Downloads

-Release versions of the DLL can be found on GitHub at https://github.com/PNNL-Comp-Mass-Spec/Molecular-Weight-Calculator-DLL/releases
+Release versions of the DLL can be found on GitHub at\
+https://github.com/PNNL-Comp-Mass-Spec/Molecular-Weight-Calculator-DLL/releases

 ### Continuous Integration